 And the best part?
 This project takes so little time to pull together.
 Here’s how to make it:

-24 Pine cones (per batch)
+- 24 Pine cones (per batch)

-Essential oils (cinnamon, clove, frankincense, citrus, spearmint—whatever you like best!)
+- Essential oils (cinnamon, clove, frankincense, citrus, spearmint—whatever you like best!)

-- After your lovely walk foraging through the woods for pine cones (or in my case an adventurous trip to my front yard), you’ll need to remove any debris or critters that might be hiding inside.
+Soak your pine cones: After your lovely walk foraging through the woods for pine cones (or in my case an adventurous trip to my front yard), you’ll need to remove any debris or critters that might be hiding inside.
 The easiest way to do this is to fill up the sink and soak your pine cones.

-- Lay the pine cones out on a foil-lined baking sheet and bake at 200º oven for 30 minutes.
-This will help the cones open up and will kill off any gross stuff that may have made it through the bathing process.
+After your pine cones have finished baking, transfer them to a cookie cooling rack.
 Be sure to cool your pine cones for 1 hour on a wire cooling rack.
 Once the pine cones have cooled completely, transfer them to a gallon zip lock bag.